Lamanachos/eqasim-java/readme_emissions.md

 config.plans().setInputFile(outputPath + "./output_plans.xml.gz");
 ```
 ### 3) Run
 With java 11.
-No need for any special arguments.
+No need for any special argument.